 - Let your car charge.
 It will take several hours for the battery to fully charge.
-If you are using the Black and Decker battery charger mentioned above, you will know when the battery is fully charged when the LED light on the charger turns solid green.
+If you are using the Black and Decker battery charger mentioned above, you will know when the battery is fully charged and when the LED light on the charger turns solid green.
 A fully discharged battery can take up to 24 hours to charge.

 - Remove the battery charger and connect the Negative terminal.
-Make sure to tighten the bolt and that the clamp is not loose on the battery post.
+Make sure to tighten the bolt, and that the clamp is not loose on the battery post.

 - Start your Mercedes-Benz.

 This is the safest method to get your Mercedes-Benz started again.
 It will not shorten the battery life.
 It is less likely that you will damage the car electronics too.

 The only drawback is that you will need several hours and in some cases up to two days to fully charge the battery completely.